CreativeWolfies/akyanet-research/akyanet.md

 In Akyanet, the 20 hours week will be established (4h per day for 5 days).
 You are free to organise your work days, like, instead of 4 hours per day for 5 days, you could do 8h per day for 2 days followed by 4 hours of work the next day.

+In some cases, the work week can be longer.
+For instance, emergency response teams will have longer work weeks.
+But, in compensation, they can be exempted from essential tasks if they want to.

 "Work" consist of doing essential tasks and/or tasks related to your profession.
+Education is also considered as work.

 For instance, you might be a mason and you are part of the association for masonry.
 In this case, your work will perhaps be to build the foundations of a new home or to discuss with the association about how the homes could be improved.